-But there are some other things that need to be said as well.
+But there are other things that need to be said as well.

-It’s true that thousands of Poles have been singled out as heroes in the Holocaust, going out of their way -- putting their own lives and the lives of their families at serious risk -- to protect Jewish Poles from persecution.
+Thousands of Poles have been singled out as heroes in the Holocaust, going out of their way -- putting their own lives and the lives of their families at risk -- to protect Jewish Poles from persecution.
 The World Holocaust Remembrance Center, Yad Vashem, in Jerusalem, has identified more than 6,700 Polish citizens as among the “righteous among nations.”
 This is the most of any nationality.

 But it’s also true that some Poles, perhaps many thousands, went out of their way to expose Jews or otherwise assist Germans in carrying out the Nazi genocide.
-Whether Poles did this to spare their own or their family’s lives (or out of hatred or financial or other gain), it doesn’t alter the fact the Germans occasionally found willing local accomplices to their crimes -- and this is part of Holocaust history too.
-(It must be said here the overwhelming majority of Poles were probably somewhere in the middle – neither risking their lives to save Jews nor going out of their way to harm them.)
+Whether Poles did this to spare their own or their family’s lives (or out of hatred or financial or other gain), it doesn’t alter the fact that the Germans were able to find willing local accomplices to their crimes -- and this is part of Holocaust history too.
+(The overwhelming majority of Poles were probably somewhere in the middle – neither risking their lives to save Jews nor going out of their way to harm them.)

 Princeton University historian Jan T. Gross's book "Neighbors" provoked a firestorm in Poland on publication in 2001.
 In the book, Gross tells the story of the July 1941 pogrom of Jedwabne, a small village northeast of Warsaw, in which the village's Polish residents murdered, in Gross's account, more than 1,600 Jews.
 Gross writes that they carried out the killings under the watchful eye of the village's Nazi occupiers.
 To get a flavor of the reaction at the time, here is a review of the book appearing in "The Guardian."

-A contemporaneous review of the massacre carried out by the "Polish Institute of National Remembrance" (Instytut Pamięci Narodowej) concluded that fewer than 1,600 people were killed (around 400), but confirmed the basic findings that the perpetrators were Poles (though also assigning some blame to the Germans).
+A contemporaneous review of the massacre carried out by the "Polish Institute of National Remembrance" (Instytut Pamięci Narodowej) concluded that fewer than 1,600 people were killed (around 400), but confirmed the basic findings that the perpetrators were Poles.

 In 1946, in the south-central city of Kielce, some 42 Jewish residents were killed by their Polish countrymen in a pogrom that shocked outside observers, following so closely on the end of the war and revelations then emerging of the horrifying extent of the Nazi Holocaust.

 I’m not here to judge the acts of complicit Poles.
-I have no idea how I would act – in fact, I think no one has any idea how he or she would act – under such difficult circumstances.
-I’m only expressing my view that any law that serves to inhibit research or prohibit people from stating what they believe, like the law recently passed in Poland, is inherently unjust and ultimately serves only to perpetuate lies.
+I have no idea how I would act – I think no one has any idea how he or she would act – under such difficult circumstances.
+I’m only expressing my view that any law that serves to inhibit research or prohibit people from stating what they believe, like the new law passed in Poland, is inherently unjust and only makes it easier to hide lies.

-It's clear that at least part of the reason behind the law (some would say most of the reason) is simply a way for the ruling PiS party to throw some red meat to its hard-core nationalist supporters to come out and vote, and it may well succeed.
+It's clear that at least part of the reason behind the law (some would say most of the reason) is a way for the ruling right-wing PiS party to throw some red meat to its hard-core nationalist supporters, and it may well succeed.
 But the law could also easily backfire and provoke some unintended consequences.
-These include spurring even more investigation into Polish war guilt and dredging up yet again the whole idea that maybe Poles really do have something to hide here.
+These include spurring even more investigation into Polish war guilt and dredging up yet again the whole idea that maybe Poles really do have something to hide.
 It will certainly discourage people from studying the Holocaust or teaching the events in Polish schools.

 I try to be something of an optimist in matters like this.
-And if you play Sigmund Freud for a moment, take a step back, and try to psychoanalyze the underlying impetus for this law, you find a deep shame associated with antisemitism in any form.
+And if you play Sigmund Freud for a moment, take a step back, and try to psychoanalyze the underlying impetus for this law, you find deep shame associated with antisemitism and the Holocaust.
 I’d call that a positive development.

 In these places, instead, it’s up to visitors themselves to find or download old maps, identify the former Jewish neighborhoods, and then locate where the synagogues and cemeteries once stood.
 From here, it’s usually enough to take a walk through the areas and soak up the vibe.